 Is It Best To Have My Dentist Perform This?

 While some may have had their root canals performed by endodontists, in most cases, your regular dentist can perform the root canal as well.
-Your dentist truly knows your mouth and enamel best, so they will be most invested in preserving the tooth and your smile.
+If your dentist truly knows your mouth and enamel best, they will be most interested in preserving the tooth and your smile.
 Once they identify that the tooth is decayed beyond repair, they would explain the procedure to you and ask if you would like to set up an appointment to proceed.
 Although root canals can be considered unpleasant, it is not recommended to leave the tooth untreated as it can cause the decay to spread to the surrounding teeth and oral structures.
 If a root canal is performed, the tooth will be cleaned, sealed and undetectable!